 - Wash the chicken pieces thoroughly and wipe dry with a paper towel.
 Take a medium size cooking pot that has a tight-fitting lid and add the chicken pieces in it and then add the salt, red chilli powder, turmeric powder, coriander powder and salt and mix with your hands to coat the chicken well.

 - Next add the finely sliced onions, the garlic, ginger, green chillies, curry leaves and the coconut pieces.
-And also add all the other ingredients except those listed under 'For garnish'.
+And also add all the other ingredients.

 - Now using your hands, mix everything well and crunch the onion slices using your fingers to break them down (This is a very important step for the onions to cook well)